MatthewVita/node-hl7-complete/README.md

 ## Strict Mode

 By default, all HL7-to-JS messages will be validated for correctness.
-If you are receiving HL7 message that are somewhat valid and wish to skip validation, you can use `nodeHL7Instance.setStrictMode(false)`.
+If you are receiving HL7 messages that are somewhat valid and wish to skip validation, you can use `nodeHL7Instance.setStrictMode(false)`.

 ## Notes
  - JavaScript keys _must_ be in quotes because 'PID.3', for example, cannot be used in dot-notation.